Samsung/CredSweeper/README.md

 modern codebases and repositories.

 **Key Capabilities:**
-- Detect credentials in source code, configuration files, documents, and archives
+- Credential detection in source code, configuration files, documents, and archives
-- Use algorithm filters and machine learning to reduce false positives
+- False positive reduction using algorithmic filters and machine learning
-- Scan compressed files, documents, and binary formats
+- Scanning of compressed files, documents, and binary formats
-- Support for Git repository analysis and diff scanning
+- Git repository analysis and diff scanning

 Full documentation can be found here: <https://credsweeper.readthedocs.io/>